 The base of the stand has four points to keep it stable.
-It also allows for the crib to be even closer to you since you can tuck the points underneath your bed.
+It also allows the bassinet to be even closer to you since you can tuck the points underneath your bed.

-To keep your baby safe, it includes a fitted sheet which is 100 percent polyester.
+To keep your baby safe, it includes a soft, fitted 100% polyester sheet.
 You can quickly clean it with a damp cloth in case of any minor accidents.
-The mattress pad is made from polyurethane and is chemical-free, and it’s also JPMA-certified.
+The mattress pad is made from polyurethane and is chemical-free.

-The bassinet is quite heavy at 28 pounds, so it’s best to keep it in one place.
-Don’t plan to use it in the living room for naps.
+The bassinet is quite heavy at 42.88 pounds, so it’s best to keep it in one place.
+Don’t plan to move it around the house for naps.

 - Rotates and swivels 360 degrees.

 - Side can be lowered for easy access.